Environmental, social and governance concerns are becoming central to corporate finance.

 Credit ratings agencies (CRAs) are moving to include environmental, social and governance (ESG) considerations into their methodology, with a major push underway among CRAs in Asia coordinated by the United Nations-supported Principles for Responsible Investment (PRI).

 Under its Credit Ratings Initiative, PRI aims to enhance the systematic integration of ESG factors in credit risk analysis and is facilitating dialogue between Asia-based CRAs and investors to isolate ESG risks to creditworthiness.
 CRAs participating in the initiative include Dagong, RAM Ratings, Japan Credit Ratings Agency (JCRA), China Chengxin Credit Management Co and Golden Credit Rating International.
-S&P Global Ratings and JCRA are committing to the ESG drive by hiring experts in the field and establishing dedicated analyst teams with the aim of making ESG central to their credit rating methodology.
-Moody’s Investor Services hired ESG specialists in February 2018.
+S&P Global Ratings, Moody’s Investor Service and JCRA are committing to the ESG drive by hiring experts in the field and establishing dedicated analyst teams with the aim of making ESG central to their credit rating methodology.

 The environmental element of ESG is the most consequential input into ratings methodology and the key downgrade risk for a variety of reasons.
 These reasons include event risk associated with environmental degradation, regulatory risk which threatens companies with stranded assets — the fossil fuel industry being a prime example — and disinvestment from an increasingly active ESG-conscious investor base.